Steve Fox (actor): Personal life

-He was in relationship with Jim Brams.
-He was an avid chess player and enjoyed playing the accordion, as well as reading Al Hirschfeld cartoons.
+Fox resided in the Atlanta metropolitan area during his adult years.
+For a significant period, he was in a committed relationship with partner Jim Brams.
+Outside of his modeling and film career, Fox was an avid chess player, played the accordion, and was a dedicated collector and reader of the theatrical caricatures and cartoons of Al Hirschfeld.

 Death

-Hunt struggled with mental illness for at least two years prior to his death.
-He died on October 23, 1997, in Atlanta, Georgia, at the age of 31, from a self-inflicted gunshot wound, which the DeKalb County coroner ruled a suicide.
-A memorial service was held on October 26, 1997, as reported by the Atlanta Journal Constitution.
+Hunt suffered from severe mental illness for at least two years leading up to his death.
+On October 23, 1997, Hunt died in Atlanta, Georgia, at the age of 31 from a self-inflicted gunshot wound.
+The DeKalb County medical examiner's office subsequently ruled the death a suicide.
+A memorial service was held in Atlanta on October 26, 1997, and was publicly noted in the local press.